Kenyan president re-elected, opposition rejects result

 Yakub Guliye, election commissioner in charge of information technology, said the opposition had not made a formal request and it would not act on a verbal request.

-Normal procedure calls for the commission to release final results after cross checking its electronic tally with paper forms.
+Normal procedure calls for the commission to release final results after cross checking electronic tallies with paper forms.

 Odinga's camp has said figures released by the commission since Tuesday's vote were "fictitious" and that "confidential sources" within the commission had provided figures showing Odinga had a large lead in the race.